AdobeDocs/analytics-platform.it-IT/help/analysis-workspace/export/export-cloud.md

 * Elenco di tutti i file consegnati

-* Dimensione di ciascun file

-* La marca temporale di ciascun file
+* Il checksum MD5 di ciascun file

 <!-- add in  what the file name, structure, and file format will be -->